Bazzini - Kitchen Nightmares Update - Open or Closed?

 Gordon sees a sign at the side of the door, stating that the restaurant only opens at evening.

-The restaurant is cramped and very narrow.
+The dining room is cramped and very narrow.

 Gordon thinks the decor in the small dining room is depressing.